Serving Deep Learning Models with Deduplication from Relational Databases: Background

-Deduplication of relational data in RDBMS, also known as record linkage, identifies duplicate items through entity matching~\cite{elmagarmid2006duplicate}, using various blocking techniques to avoid the pair-wise comparison for dissimilar items~\cite{bilenko2006adaptive, ananthakrishna2002eliminating, hernandez1995merge, borthwick2020scalable}.
-Various distributed algorithms were proposed to further accelerate such deduplication~\cite{chu2016distributed}.
-For example, Dedoop~\cite{kolb2012load, kolb2012dedoop} leveraged the MapReduce platform, and Dis-Dedup~\cite{chu2016distributed} provided strong theoretical guarantees for load balance.
-In addition, various similarity join techniques were proposed to identify pairs of similar items, which leveraged similarity functions to filter out pairs that have similarity scores below a threshold~\cite{xiao2008ed} or used LSH to convert similarity join to an equi-join problem~\cite{yu2016generic}.
-While these works are helpful for cleaning data in RDBMS, they are not optimized for numerical tensor data.
-For example, they never considered how deduplication of tensor data will affect the accuracy of ML applications.
+Deduplication of relational data in RDBMS, also known as record linkage, identifies duplicate items through entity matching~\cite{elmagarmid2006duplicate}, using various blocking techniques to avoid the pair-wise comparison for dissimilar items~\cite{bilenko2006adaptive, ananthakrishna2002eliminating, hernandez1995merge, borthwick2020scalable,chu2016distributed,kolb2012load, kolb2012dedoop}.
+In addition, various techniques leveraged similarity functions to filter out pairs that have similarity scores below a threshold~\cite{xiao2008ed} or used LSH to convert similarity join to an equi-join problem~\cite{yu2016generic}.
+However, these works are not applicable for numerical tensor data and they never considered how deduplication of tensor data will affect the accuracy of ML applications.

-There exists abundant work in storage deduplication to facilitate the file backup process~\cite{meyer2012study}.
-Bhagwat et al. ~\cite{bhagwat2009extreme} proposed a two-tier index managing the fingerprints and file chunks.
-Zhu et al. ~\cite{zhu2008avoiding} proposed RAM prefetching and bloom-filter based techniques, which can avoid disk I/Os on close to $99\%$ of the index lookups.
-ChunkStash~\cite{debnath2010chunkstash} proposed to construct the chunk index using flash memory.
+There also exists abundant work in storage deduplication to facilitate the file backup process~\cite{meyer2012study, bhagwat2009extreme, zhu2008avoiding, debnath2010chunkstash}.
 CacheDedup~\cite{li2016cachededup} proposed duplication-aware cache replacement algorithms (D-LRU, DARC) to optimize both cache performance and endurance.
 AustereCache~\cite{wang2020austere} proposed a new flash caching design that aims for memory-efficient indexing for deduplication and compression.
-All such works focus on exact deduplication of file chunks, because information integrity is required for file storage.
-However, the storage of model parameters for model serving can tolerate a certain degree of approximation if such approximation will not harm the inference accuracy.
+All such works focus on exact deduplication of file chunks, which is less effective for deep learning models compared to approximate deduplication.}